eamena-project/eamena-arches-dev/dev/README.md

 # Dev

 Scheduled IT developments for the EAMENA DB and miscellaneous.
-Test on [EA training instance](https://github.com/eamena-project/eamena-arches-dev/tree/main/dev#instance-ea)
+Test on [EA training instance](https://github.com/eamena-project/eamena-arches-dev/tree/main/dev#instance-ea) or main database.
+All scripts will be moved to an another place once the dev part is acomplished.

 * [data quality](https://github.com/eamena-project/eamena-arches-dev/tree/main/dev/data_quality)